crystalma22/cnnthesis/CHATGPT_PROMPT_FOR_METHODOLOGY.md

 - 4.3 Horizon Evaluation
 - 4.4 FOMC Event Study (Novel Contribution)

+**Style Guidelines:**
+- Match the writing style and structure of the papers in "Thesis Lit Review Sources"
+- Use academic tone similar to Journal of Finance, Journal of Financial Economics
-Use academic tone with subheadings, citations where appropriate (cite Jiang et al. 2023, Lucca & Moench 2015), and clear transitions between subsections.
+- Include citations where appropriate (Jiang et al. 2023, Lucca & Moench 2015, etc.)
+- Use clear transitions between subsections
+- Balance technical precision with readability (like the papers you read)
+- For event study methodology, follow the structure you saw in similar papers

 ---